When to aerate fescue lawn

 When aerating, it is best to use a core aerator, which removes small plugs of soil from the ground.
 This method is more effective at relieving compaction and allows for better air and water movement in the soil.
 Make sure to overlap each pass to ensure that the entire lawn is properly aerated.

-See also How to aerate zoysia lawn
+See also How close to aerate lawn

 After aerating, it is a good idea to overseed your fescue lawn to promote new grass growth.
 This can be done by spreading grass seed evenly across the lawn and lightly raking it into the soil.
 Water the lawn immediately after overseeding and continue to water regularly to ensure proper germination.